nekonaute/roborobo3/roborobo3/prj/readme.txt

 Also:
 - The following is valid only if <sourcename> is the prefix for directory name, filenames and class names.
 	- e.g. TemplateWander, TemplateMedea and TemplateBoids are valid wrt. these contraints.
 Any other projects may, or may not, be valid. (that said, chance are they are valid)
+	- it also works for SandboxEE, which is a good starting point for embodied evolution implementations.
 - If you are using Xcode on MacOS X, do not forget to update the project content.

 =-=-=